marwahaha/standard-work-app/README.md

 # Standard Work Front End Application

-## standard-work-app

-An application to standardize &amp; document your work process.
+An application to standardize & document your work process.

 ---